JavaChat/JavaChat.github.io/rules.md

  * **We are not on the clock:** We are a group of professional, student, and hobbyist programmers who like to spend our down time conversing with other like-minded individuals.
 We are not paid to field questions, provide advice, or tutor.
 If you would like to ask a question, please remember that this room is not a help desk or consultation service.
  * **Don't ask to ask:** [Just ask](http://sol.gfxile.net/dontask.html).
-- Don't ask for answers to your recent Stack Overflow questions.
+ * **Don't link to recently-posted questions.** Don't ask for answers to your recent Stack Overflow questions.
 Those who can answer are already watching the queue on the main site.
-    - If your question is more han 5 days old  and hasn't received a useful response, then you may link to it.
+    * If your question is more than 5 days old, and hasn't received a useful response, then you may link to it.